mzahana/drone_hunter_sim/README.md

   ```sh
   roslaunch drone_hunter_sim basic_sim.launch
   ```
-* To tun the basic simulation, but with one drone that does drone detection,
+* To run the basic simulation, but with one drone that does drone detection,
   ```sh
   roslaunch drone_hunter_sim drone_detection.launch
   ```